 In June, 2014, North Padre Island 969/976 was taken off production for repairs and to address safety issues raised by the Bureau of Safety and Environmental Enforcement (BSEE).
-The operator of the field is currently developing the work scope, drawings and cost estimates to address the repairs and modifications required to restore production, and estimates the work will commence in April 2015.
-Production will not likely resume until July 2015 or later.
-The field averaged slightly over 100 Mcf per day net to the Partnership before going off production in 2014 and 144 Mcf per day net to the Partnership in 2013.
+The operator of the field originally planned to perform the necessary repairs and modifications in 2015 to restore production, but low gas prices made the work uneconomic.
+In June 2015, the operator proposed abandoning the field, and after receiving partner approval, commenced abandonment operations in the second half of 2015.
+Before going off production, the field averaged slightly over 100 Mcf per day net to the Partnership in 2014 and 144 Mcf per day net to the Partnership in 2013.